 Hand made soap bars seen in a soap shop in the French Honfleur.

-For me it was new, but it turns out that handcraft of making soap is for some a popular hobby, and a true profession for many all around the globe.
-In the meantime I found a number of internet pages or blogs devoted to this industry and internet stores offering semi products that can be used for home made soaps.
+For me it was new, but it turns out that handicraft of making soap is for some a popular hobby, and a true profession for many all around the globe.
+In the meantime I found a number of internet pages or blogs devoted to this industry and internet stores offering semi products that can be used for home-made soaps.

 Last but not least, I finally got myself to check, what makes the true Provence or Marseille soap.